aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/ismultilevel/_index.md

 ### Remarks

-The lists that you create with Aspose.Words are always multi-level lists and contain 9 levels.Microsoft Word 2003 and later always create multi-level lists with 9 levels.
+The lists that you create with Aspose.Words are always multi-level lists and contain 9 levels.

+Microsoft Word 2003 and later always create multi-level lists with 9 levels.
 But in some documents, created with earlier versions of Microsoft Word you might encounter lists that have 1 level only.

 ### Examples